 The term paste is used to refer to gemstones made of various kinds of cut glass.
 Lead glass was most commonly used, since the denser the material, the higher the refractive index and the greater the dispersion.
-This is the same reason why lead glass is used for fracture-filling of ruby -- it has optical properties similar to ruby.
+This is the same reason why lead glass is used for the fracture filling of ruby; it has optical properties that are similar to those of ruby.

 Antique Paste Brooch

-Though glass is composed mainly of silicon dioxide, it has quite different properties from a gemstone such as quartz which has a similar chemical composition.
+Though glass is composed mainly of silicon dioxide, it has quite different properties from a gemstone such as quartz, which has a similar chemical composition.
 For one thing, glass is amorphous, not crystalline.
-Glass is also singly refractive, unlike most gemstones which are doubly refractive (the main exceptions being spinel, garnet and diamond).
-Paste gems also lack dichroism, the property of displaying different colors when viewed from different angles.
-So experts can often detect glass gems just through visual examination.
+Glass is also singly refractive, unlike most gemstones, which are doubly refractive (the main exceptions being spinel, garnet and diamond).
+Paste gems also lack pleochroism; the property of displaying different colors when viewed from different angles.
+So experts can often detect glass gems just by visual examination.

 Today we think of paste as fraudulent, or at least a mere simulation of more valuable natural gemstones.
 But that was not always so in the history of jewelry.
-Paste was at one time an art form, since it made it possible to achieve certain decorative effects which are rarely realized with diamonds and other valuable gemstones.
+Paste was at one time an art form, since with paste gems, certain decorative effects could be achieved that are rarely realized with diamonds and other valuable gemstones.
 In fact paste jewelry was popular with royalty and aristocrats in the 18th and 19th centuries.

 King Louis XV